 When a patient is ready, they may be exposed to fears to desensitize them or allow them to practice handling those situations.
 Exposure therapy is done only when the patient is comfortable and ready.

-Cognitive behavioral therapy may also be effective when included as part of group therapy.
+CBT is also effective when included as part of group therapy.
 Stress management techniques, aerobic exercise and reduced exposure to substances such as caffeine may combat anxiety.

 People with co-occurring anxiety and substance use disorders need professional medical treatment to recover.
 Health care facilities that specialize in treating co-occurring disorders successfully help people recover and reduce symptoms of anxiety.